Using the Fire Element in Feng Shui Interior Design

 The Fire Element in Home Design

-There are some quick and easy ways to incorporate more of the fire element into your home.
-There are also more costly and time-consuming ideas that you can adopt to create lasting fire energy.
+There are some simple ways to incorporate more fire into your home.
+There are also more expensive and time-consuming methods for creating long-lasting fire energy.

 Candles